nth-eye/shoc/README.md

 # hash

-This is a header-only implementation of different hashing algorithms in C++11 (templates used).
+This is a header-only implementation of different hashing algorithms in C++11 (templates are used).
 Currently only SHA and MD family.
-Library supports all standard SHA-1 and SHA-2 algorithms versions which are mentioned in [FIPS 180-4][1]: SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224 and SHA-512/256.
+Library supports all standard SHA-1 and SHA-2 algorithms versions which are mentioned in [FIPS 180-4][1].
 It's intended for simple and convenient usage within any project, even in embedded devices.
 There is no standard library dependencies except `cstdint`, `cstddef` and `cstring` for `memcpy`.
 **Behavior on big-endian platforms is not tested!**

 ## How to use